Learning from the past, predicting the statistics for the future, learning an evolving system: A general expected signature framework

-where $A^{*}_{n}$ is the set of words over $A$ of the length no more than $n$ . \end{definition} $~$\\ \textbf{Calibration and prediction}: Given a large number of samples $\{\mathbf{X}_{i}, \mathbf{Y}_{i}\}_{i = 1}^{N}$, estimating the expected truncated signature of $Y$ of the order $m$ on condition of $\mathbf{X}$, i.e. $\rho_{m}(\mathbb{E}[\mathbf{Y} \vert \mathbf{X}])$, or in other words, the linear functional $\rho_{m} \circ f$, turns out to be the standard linear regression problem; the coordinate iterated integrals of $\mathbf{Y}$ are multi-dimensional regressands while the coordinate iterated integrals of $\mathbf{X}$ are explanatory variables.
-In practice, we need to consider the truncated signature $\mathbf{X}$ of the certain degree instead of the full signature, since the number of explanatory variables should be finite.
+\textbf{Calibration and prediction}: Under the expected signature model, given a large number of samples $\{\mathbf{X}_{i}, \mathbf{Y}_{i}\}_{i = 1}^{N}$, estimating the expected truncated signature of $Y$ of the order $m$ on condition of $\mathbf{X}$, i.e. $\rho_{m}(\mathbb{E}[\mathbf{Y} \vert \mathbf{X}])$, or in other words, the linear functional $\rho_{m} \circ f$, turns out to be the standard linear regression problem; the coordinate iterated integrals of $\mathbf{Y}$ are multi-dimensional regressands while the coordinate iterated integrals of $\mathbf{X}$ are explanatory variables.
+In practice, we need to consider the truncated signature $\mathbf{X}$ of certain order instead of the full signature, since the number of explanatory variables should be finite.
 Since the regression is linear, there are many standard linear regression methods ready to use.
-For simplicity, we estimate the parameters of the linear models using least square methods.
-We could potentially improve the results by using regularization/ variable selection techniques such as LASSO. \\ To check the goodness of the model fitting, we simply use the variance of the residuals $\{a_{i}\}_{i = 1}^{N}$ as an indicator, where

-Or we use $R^{2}$ or the adjusted-$R^{2}$ to measure the goodness of fitting.
-The advantage of the adjusted-$R^{2}$ is that it takes the number of explanatory variables into account when judging the performance of the calibration.
+We might use regularization or variable selection techniques such as LASSO or SVD to avoid the collinearity of the design matrix and the overfitting issue.
+We call this calibration method the ES approach, where ES stands for expected signature.